Middle Run Natural Area

 Thalictrum thalictroides, Rue Anemone

-Viola rotundifolia, Roundleaf Violet (past bloom)
+Viola rotundifolia, Yellow Roundleaf Violet (past bloom)

 (We saw a snake on the first loop too, but it did not pose for a portrait.)